 This member-only briefing asks if it is time that councils and the wider housing world stopped using the term ‘affordable housing’.
 It looks at the challenge for councils in ensuring that the housing needs of communities are met.
 Read here.

 Global Local: Climate action during a cost of living crisis

 This edition of Global Local highlights ways in which councils can address the climate emergency while also supporting residents through the impacts of the cost-of-living crisis.
 Available to read here for LGIU members and Global Local subscribers.

 Thriving not just surviving – a new approach to understanding wellbeing

-Wellbeing has become an established concept in policy making: the idea being that policy should promote not just income but ‘what really matters to people’.
-A report commissioned by the charity, Turn2Us, presents a new model of thriving, co-produced in a participatory process involving service users, academics and practitioners.
+Wellbeing has become an established concept in policy making – the idea being that policy should promote not just income but ‘what really matters to people’.
+This member-only briefing explores a report commissioned by the charity Turn2Us presents a new model of thriving, co-produced in a participatory process involving service users, academics and practitioners.
 Read here.